Leviticus 6:1–8:36; Jeremiah 7:21–8:3; 9:22–9:23; 1 Corinthians 15:1–58

 And although the fire no longer burns on the Temple altar, and our Shabbat candles burn until they go out, may our hearts always burn brightly with the fire that God Himself lit there, never to be extinguished by the cares of this world.

 Nevertheless, those offerings are essential to our understanding of what Yeshua accomplished on the tree.
-They comprise the following five categories: the burnt offering, the meal offering, the peace offering, the sin offering, and the guilt offering.
+They comprise the following five categories: the burnt offering, the meal offering, the peace offering, the sin offering, and the trespass offering.

 1. Korban Olah (קרבנ עלה – Burnt Offerings)